-Whether a person is in this regime will be determined by a discussion between the employee and his/her supervisor who shall evaluate the assignment and determine the scheduling arrangements.
+Whether a person is in this regime will be determined by a discussion between the employee and their supervisor who shall evaluate the assignment and determine the scheduling arrangements.

-Each self-assigned employee undertakes to arrange his/her hours, days of work and days off in order to complete his/her assignment(s) consistent with economy of operation and quality of work.
+Each self-assigned employee undertakes to arrange their hours, days of work and days off in order to complete their assignment(s) consistent with economy of operation and quality of work.